 - background checks, applicant testing, and other hiring screens and processes,

-- employment handbooks and policies, and
+- multi-state employer handbooks and policies and agreements, and

 - due diligence and representations or warranties regarding employment issues involved in mergers and acquisitions.